 How does autistic intuition impact daily life and decision-making?

-This blog post explores the intriguing concept of autistic intuition, often described as a "sixth sense" or even a "superpower," examining its implications for individuals with Autism Spectrum Disorder (ASD) and how it relates to neuro differences.
-We will examine how this heightened sensitivity manifests, exploring the scientific underpinnings and distinguishing it from common perceptions of a sixth sense.
-Join us as we unravel the mystery behind autistic intuition, promoting understanding and empathy for those who experience the world in this unique way.
+This post explores the concept of autistic intuition — often described as a "sixth sense" or even a "superpower" — examining what it actually means for individuals with Autism Spectrum Disorder (ASD) and how it connects to neurological difference.
+We look at how this heightened sensitivity manifests, what the science says, and why it differs so significantly from the popular, often sensationalized idea of a sixth sense.

 Understanding Autistic Intuition: A Unique Perspective